-So when people make fun of you for pretending to know organic chemistry or because you think you know how to shoot hoops professionally and you embarrassed yourself at the last office party, you just yell at them, “I’m carrying a Dunning Kruger, and I’m not afraid to use it! “
+So when people make fun of you for pretending to know organic chemistry or because you pretended you know how to shoot hoops professionally and embarrassed yourself at the last office party, you yell at them, “I’m carrying a Dunning Kruger, and I’m not afraid to use it!”

 I like starting online IQ tests, but within five minutes I’m jonesing for a drink.
 Maybe I should drink while testing.
 I might do much better.
 Mostly, I get bored answering those questions that have all these figures in little boxes: